Report podcast

 Can you share how you selected those two lead investors and your experience working with them since closing?

-Benjamin Alarie: Sure.
-Heading into the round, it was my intention to really find those firms that understood Blue J’s business and could be really supportive for us as we scaled up the business, as much as we possibly could rely on them.
+Benjamin Alarie: Heading into the round, it was my intention to really find those firms that understood Blue J’s business and could be really supportive for us as we scaled up the business, as much as we possibly could rely on them.
 And this is something we did in consultation with counsel at Osler.
-So thank you, Andrew, and thanks to your colleagues forr helping me sharpen my thinking about how to approach this.
+So thanks to your colleagues for helping me sharpen my thinking about how to approach this.
 Basically, you know, we had a sense of what a defensible market value would be for Blue J at the time, given how the business was progressing and our strengths, and what we, what we foresaw, in the immediate term.
 We kind of set quite reasonable expectations t what the deal terms should be.
 And then I had a number of conversations with firms, and I went shopping for the firms that would be, you know, the best fit for Blue J, and had the best understanding of our business.
 And we settled on Sapphire, which is, of course, one of the top growth equity investors, where their critical mass is in California and Austin, Texas.
 And then also Oak HCFT, their critical mass is in Connecticut and New York, so kind of an East Coast and a West Coast investor.
 What drew me to those firms in particular were the individual partners who’d be joining the Blue J board.
 So Kathy Yao at Sapphire and Alan Miller at Oak HCFT, both fantastic people, different strengths for each of them.
 And each of their firms bring a supportive bench of functional support that can help Blue J.

 And what I really liked about the idea of bringing on co-leads for the round is the two firms have different uncorrelated strengths.
 So East Coast, West Coast, you know, maybe you know, this is a stereotype, but the East Coast is going to be more like, fintech and more conservative, by nature, given the New York milieu.
 And then a West Coast investor is going be a little bit more aggressive, bring some more of that Bay Area energy to helping out Blue J. And it’s been so fantastic.
 They’ve more than delivered on what I expected them to be able to help us with.
 And they both have fantastic teams.